2011–2013 Russian protests: 4 February 2012

 According to the Moscow police, 138,000–150,000 people participated at the protest at the peak of attendance, while more people could have passed through the site.
 Opposition groups disputed these figures "as grossly inflated", and some journalists, including one of the state-owned news agency RIA Novosti, said the real number was "much lower".
 The infographics from Ria Novosti shows that the Poklonnaya Hill site can provide room for a maximum of 193,000 people at a density of 35 people per 10 sq m, or for 117,000 people at a smaller and more realistic density distribution.
 Some demonstrators, many of whom were state employees, said they attended under threat of dismissal.
-Some such claims made in the course of the protest organization were later refuted as falsifications by the opposition activists and many other demonstrators said they came on their own free will according to a pro-government news site politonline.ru.
+Some such claims made in the course of the protest organisation were later refuted as falsifications by the opposition activists and many other demonstrators said they came on their own free will according to a pro-government news site politonline.ru.
 Vladimir Putin acknowledged that some attendees could have been coerced, but said that it was impossible to gather so many people by administrative pressure alone.

 The participants were mostly middle age, but there were many young and old persons.
-Some of the participants were bused from other regions and cities with the transport provided by organizations participating in the action.
+Some of the participants were bused from other regions and cities with the transport provided by organisations participating in the action.
 At a temperature of −21 °C, a number of heat guns were set up, as well as tents with free hot tea and confectionery.